IHCCJava/IHCC.github.io/project-instructions/longaberger/part-three-arrays/README.md

     - Accessory Cost
     - Customer Type Literal
     - Discount Percentage
+    - State
+    - State Tax
 2. Search the basket type array for a match to the user input to find the array index for the basket type.
 Use this array index to access the basket literal and the basket cost arrays.
 3. Search the accessory code array for a match to the user input to find the array index for the accessory code.
 Use this array index to access the accessory literal and accessory cost arrays.
 4. Use the customer type as the array index to access the customer type literal and discount percentage arrays.
 (Remember arrays start with 0!
 Adjust accordingly)
+5. Follow the same pattern as above and use the state and state tax arrays to get state tax
-5. Calculation methods should use the cost array values.
+6. Calculation methods should use the cost array values.
-6. Display method should use the literal array values.
+7. Display method should use the literal array values.

 ## Rubric